 Founded in the Middle Ages, Cambridge University is at the heart of the city.
 You can easily spend a day exploring the historic colleges along the River Cam.
 Visitor favorites include St John’s, Trinity and King’s College because of their history and stunning architecture.
 Apart from their beauty, the colleges are famous for their prestigious alumni including Charles Darwin and Sir Isaac Newton.
 Imagine how many discoveries were made within those walls.

 Most of the colleges sit on the banks of the River Cam in an area known as ‘The Backs’.
 There you can join a punt tour and hear stories of the university, Cambridge and its famous inhabitants as you glide under the Bridge of Sighs.
 Along the way you will see Kings College Chapel.
 It was completed with the patronage of King Henry VIII in the 16th century.
 Make sure to step inside the chapel after your punt tour as this gothic masterpiece with soaring stained glass windows is one of the most beautiful churches in England.

 When you get hungry you might also like to stop at The Anchor, one of the picturesque pubs on the river.
 After that, you will still have time to explore the pretty old town center.
 With its cobbled streets and market square before catching the train back to London.

 London Day Trips: The Cotswolds

 Submitted by Claire Wang from Adventure at Work

 If you’re looking to get away from the hustle and bustle of London, look no further than the Cotswolds!
 The Cotswolds are an area of the English countryside covering six different counties.
-These little towns are famous for their quaint, stone houses and thatched roofs, and make for a perfect day trip from London or a great weekend glamping getaway.
+These little towns are famous for their quaint, stone houses and thatched roofs.
+Make for a perfect day trip from London or a great weekend glamping getaway.
 The best way to get to and around the Cotswolds is by renting a car for the day.
 Read on for a perfect one day itinerary!